thycotic/privman-docs/admin/filters/types/application/user-context.md

 This filter is available for both Windows and macOS systems.

-On Windows 10 endpoints the filter ensures that Azure AD security groups can be targeted within Windows-based User Context Filters computers that are __only__ joined to Azure AD.
+On Windows 10 endpoints, the filter ensures that Azure AD security groups can be targeted within Windows-based User Context Filters computers that are __only__ joined to Azure AD.

 ## On-Premise

-For Privilege Manager on-premises the __User Context Filter__ can be used after the Active Directory synchronization completes.
+For Privilege Manager on-premises, the __User Context Filter__ can be used after the Active Directory synchronization completes.
 When creating and editing the filter, add any

-* Build-in Accounts,
+* Built-in Accounts,
 * Well-known Accounts, and/or
 * Domain User Groups, for which you may need to run the Active Directory sync task to update available users and groups, or
 * Specific Users,